 - Using the PE of 25x, we can find the implied price = EPS x 25.

 - Now that we have found the implied price, we can see the number of shares repurchased = $ amount used for repurchase / implied price.

 Stock Options: Populate Historical Data

-- From the summary of common stock and shareholder’s equity, we know the number of options exercised each year.
+- The common stock and shareholder’s equity summary shows us the number of options exercises each year.